An interpolation of metrics and spaces of metrics: Introduction

+\item $\phi^{q, L}(L, z, d_{L})\in X\setminus F(q)$. \end{enumerate} \end{df} As we will see in Lemma \ref{lem:sing}, the singularity of a transmissible parameter $\mathfrak{G}$ is equivalent to the existence of a special countable metric subspace that satisfies the anti-$\mathfrak{G}$-transmissible property.

+Note that not all transmissible parameters are singular; especially, the Gromov hyperbolicity does not have a singular transmissible parameter (see Proposition \ref{prop:Gro}).

-Due to Theorem \ref{thm:interpolate}, we obtain the following theorem on dense $G_{\delta}$ subsets in spaces of metrics: \begin{thm} Let $\mathfrak{G}$ be a singular transmissible parameter.
-For every non-discrete metrizable space $X$, the set of all $d\in \met(X)$ for which $(X, d)$ satisfies the anti-$\mathfrak{G}$-transmissible property is dense $G_{\delta}$ in $\met(X)$. \end{thm}
+Due to Theorem \ref{thm:interpolate}, we obtain the second main result on dense $G_{\delta}$ subsets in spaces of metrics: \begin{thm} Let $\mathfrak{G}$ be a singular transmissible parameter.
+For every non-discrete metrizable space $X$, the set of all $d\in \met{X}$ for which $(X, d)$ satisfies the anti-$\mathfrak{G}$-transmissible property is dense $G_{\delta}$ in $\met{X}$. \end{thm}